Flaky bacon cream cheese biscuits are stuffed with a savory bacon-cheese filling, topped with melty cheddar, and ready in just 15 minutes.

 - Take edges of the biscuit dough and fold over until cheese is covered.
 Pinch edges to seal.

 - Place on a greased baking sheet and repeat until all the biscuit dough is filled.
-Sprinkled grated cheddar cheese on each biscuit before placing in the oven.
+Sprinkled cheddar cheese on each biscuit.

 - Bake at 350°F for 11-13 minutes or until golden brown.